- Over time, a PC's hardware components undergo different changes that can affect a PC's performance.

 Check out more details on the Windows Memory Diagnostic Tool and how it can help keep your PC’s memory in check.

-- Press the Windows +S keys and search for CMD in the Search bar, and choose the Run as administrator option.
+- Press the Windows key and search for CMD in the Search bar.
+Choose the Run as administrator option under the result.

 - Restart your PC.
 Once the PC restarts, the CHKDSK scan will begin automatically.
 Wait for the scan to complete.

-- Once the scan is complete and you login, press Windows +S and search for Event Viewer in the Search bar.
+- Once the scan is complete and you log in, press Windows and search for Event Viewer in the Search bar.
 Open the app.

 - From the left pane menu, expand the Windows Logs section and click on the Application option.